-9.1 Screenshot of figure 5 from [58].
+9.1 Screenshot of figure 5 from [56].
 Each point represents a protein.
 This was to show the correlation between the codon adaptation index (CAI Score) with the second factor of correspondence analysis at the amino-acid level (F2 Score).
 Highly expressed genes have a high CAI value.
-116 10.1 Distribution of the ρ statistic computed on 500 random sequences of length 6000.
+114 10.1 Distribution of the ρ statistic computed on 500 random sequences of length 6000.
 The vertical dotted line is centered on 1.
-The curve draws the fitted normal distribution 133 10.2 Three different non-parametric statistics (from left to right: ρ , zscore with base model, zscore with codon model), computed on the same sequence from Escherichia coli.
-In order to make the figures easily comparable, we substracted 1 to the rho() results, 190 10.3 so that all 3 statistics are centered at 0 130 the genome is an unbroken succession of pyrimidine-purine dinucleotides: no pyrimidine is involved in a pyrimidine dinucleotide.
-In the "random case" (dashed curve), the frequency of a pyrimidine distribution of the first of t 100 10.4 dine dinucleotide is the result of chance $(f{xy} = f_x \times f_y)$ Density of phototargets, weighted by their frequency in the Mi - crococcus lysodeikticus chromosome, and calculated for different G+C contents and for three kinds of random genomes.
+The curve draws the fitted normal distribution 131 10.2 Three different non-parametric statistics (from left to right: ρ , $zscore$ with base model, $zscore$ with codon model), computed on the same sequence from $Escherichia\ coli$.
+In order to make the figures easily comparable, we substracted 1 to the rho() results, so that all 3 statistics are centered at $0.\ldots$ 133 10.3 Density of phototargets, weighted by their frequency in the $Es-cherichia\ coli$ chromosome, and calculated for different G+C contents and for three kinds of random genomes.
+The weights are as follows: $0.59f{tt}+0.34(f{tc}+f{ct})+0.07f{cc}$ (where f{xy} is the frequency of dinucleotide xy in the specified genome).
+Three models of random genomes are analyzed.
+In the worst case (solid curve), the genome is the concatenation of a sequence of pyrimidines and a sequence of purines: all pyrimidines are involved in a pyrimidine dinucleotide.
+In the best case (dotted curve), the genome is an unbroken succession of pyrimidine-purine dinu- cleotides: no pyrimidine is involved in a pyrimidine dinucleotide.
+In the "random case" (dashed curve), the frequency of a pyrimidine dinucleotide is the result of chance $(f{xy} = f_x \times f_y)$ 136 10.4 Density of phototargets, weighted by their frequency in the Mi -crococcus lysodeikticus chromosome, and calculated for different G+C contents and for three kinds of random genomes.
 The weights are as follows: $0.19 f{tt} + 0.55 (f{tc} + f{ct}) + 0.26 f{cc}$.
-10.5 See figure 10.3 for more details 140 10.6 different chromosomes 142 plotted as benchmarks.
-143
+137 10.5 Plot of the mean zscore statistics for intergenic sequences (x-axis) and for coding sequences (y-axis), for each of the four pyrimidine dinucleotides.
+On each plot, a dot corresponds to the mean of these two statistics in a given prokaryote chromosome.
+The null x and y axis (dotted lines), and the 5% limits of significance for the standard normal distribution (dashed lines) are plotted as benchmarks.
+It should be noted that the variability within one chromosome is sometimes as great as that between 10.6 different chromosomes 139 plotted as benchmarks 141

-LIST OF FIGURES 267
+LIST OF FIGURES 259